 The Java Tutorials are practical guides for

 The Java Tutorials are continuously updated to keep up with changes to the Java Platform and to incorporate feedback from our readers.
 This release of the tutorial coincides with the release of JDK 8.
 See What's New in JDK 8 for more information about new features in this release, which includes the following:

 Trails Covering the Basics

 These trails are available in book form as The Java Tutorial,

 .
 To buy this book, refer to the box to the right.

-- Getting Started
+- Getting Started — An

 - Learning the Java Language

 — Lessons describing the essential concepts and features of

-of the Java Programming Language.
+the Java Programming Language.

 - Essential Java Classes

-— Lessons on exceptions, basic input/output,
+— Lessons on exceptions, basic input/output, concurrency,

 regular expressions, and the platform environment.